SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 ``numberSystem``, ``identifier``, ``check`` and ``productCode`` into printed descriptions of the barcodes.
-This syntax is known as *string interpolation*, and is a handy way to create and print strings that contain the current values of variables.
+This syntax is known as *string interpolation*, and is a handy way to create and print strings that contain the current values of constants and variables.
-If you include ``\(variableName)`` in a longer string, the current value of ``variableName`` will be inserted in place when the string is printed by the ``println`` function.
+If you include ``\(namedValue)`` in a longer string, the current value of ``namedValue`` will be inserted in place when the string is printed by the ``println`` function.
 (String interpolation is covered in more detail in :doc:`Strings`.)